trohit/ik/behavioral/nontech.md

 - share competing offers if needed
 - Things that can be tweaked
   - ctc + sign on bonus + perf bonus + shares + anticipated hike
+  	- if nothing else ask for shares cos you can say 'you know i'll have a long term incentive to stay and work for you'